ubc-library-rc/intro-voyant/index.md

 ## Resources

-To follow along in this workshop please nagivate to https://voyant-tools.org/.
+To follow along in this workshop please navigate to https://voyant-tools.org/.

 There is a desktop version of Voyant which can do more but for the purposes of this workshop we will be using the web version.

 Voyant Tools has an excellent guide which this workshop relies on as a resource:
 * [Voyant documentation](https://voyant-tools.org/docs/#!/guide/start)

+The slides to this workshop are here: [https://ubc-library-rc.github.io/intro-voyant/slides/introduction.html#/](https://ubc-library-rc.github.io/intro-voyant/slides/introduction.html#/)